 Here are several components to be on the lookout for when considering a filtration system for your house:

 - Provides hospital-grade filtration (MERV 16 and up)

 - Delivers filtration for your complete home, not only one area

 - Doesn’t produce ozone, which could cause respiratory irritation

 - Works with smart thermostats

-If you’re looking to boost the indoor air quality in your house, the Experts at Komfort Air are here to provide support with a free, no-obligation home comfort assessment.
+If you’re looking to boost the indoor air quality in your house, the Experts at Komfort Air Service Experts are here to provide support with a free, no-obligation home comfort assessment.
 Your family’s comfort is our top priority, so we’ll work together to help you discover the ideal solution for your family.
 Contact us at 704-705-8135 right away to schedule your appointment.